Figuring out how to rank high in Google can be difficult to say the least. Doing it without backlinks? Is that even possible?

 What is ranking in Google?

-Ranking in Google is getting your post to the top of Google’s search engine when someone types in a specific keywords in the search bar.
-In order to rank high and be on the first page of results you need to optimize your content.
+Ranking in Google is getting your post to the top of Google’s search engine when someone types in specific keywords in the search bar.
+In order to rank high and be on the first page of results, you need to optimize your content.

 In particular, you should always write your blog posts with the user’s search intent in mind.

 So, if you write a post about the best WordPress plugins then people will more than likely be looking for a list post that outlines the top plugins.

 Here are a few of my favorite resources for learning SEO:

 Wanna know what tools I use to run my blog and design my entire site?

 Go here for my entire guide on how to start a blog from scratch using the exact tools I’ve used to build my own blog.

 Backlinks are external links back to your site.
 If another website owner sees your content and finds it as a valuable resource, then they may link back to that specific page on your site from their own blog.

 It’s commonly known in the SEO world that the more backlinks you have the higher your domain authority is in the eyes of Google.
 In particular, dofollow backlinks which simply tell Google to use that backlink for ranking purposes.
 If it was a nofollow backlink, then Google would not boost the ranking of your site in the search engine.